hkparker/Wave/README.md

 /assets				styles, libraries, and compiled javascript for webpack /bin				self-contained binaries for Linux, OSX, and Windows, present on release branches /controllers		controller logic
-/database			logic for connecting to databases /frontend			jsx source, consumed by babel and saved in assets /helpers
-/ids				logic for intrusion detection
+/database			functions for configuring and connecting to databases /frontend			jsx source, consumed by babel and saved in assets /helpers			common functions for application configuration and environment /ids				logic for intrusion detection
 LICENSE				the MIT license
 main.go				application setup and routing